glowkeeper/digitalDiscoveryPresentation/presentation/digitalDiscovery.md

 ## Ethereum Overview

-Similar to [Bitcoin](https://bitcoin.org/en/), [Ethereum](https://www.ethereum.org/) is an open-source, public, blockchain-based system.
+[Ethereum](https://www.ethereum.org/) is an open-source, public, blockchain-based system.
 It is technology that also enables smart contract exchange, a capability which is exploited  by my Fake News app', [Provenator](https://github.com/glowkeeper/Provenator).

 ## Smart Contracts